wconrad/wconrad.github.io/_posts/2014-06-17-little-sibling-classes.markdown

 In a language without duck typing, these would each derive from some interface or base class.
-With duck typing, and in cases like this where there is no shared behavior, there's no need (and even in cases of shared behavior, mixin modules may be better than inheritance.
+With duck typing, and in cases like this where there is no shared behavior, there's no need (and even in cases of shared behavior, mixin modules may be better than inheritance).

 You might be thinking that the one class kind of exploded into a lot code, and you'd be right.
 So what's good about this?
 We did get rid